 (2) Lifetime Contribution Bonus (LC bonus):

-This component of the bonus rewards each individual teacher for his or her lifetime contribution towards meeting the school’s performance goals.
-In contrast to traditional teacher salary scales that reward experience for experience’s sake, this compensation rewards only positive experience—experience that was successful in contributing to the school’s performance goals.
+This component of the bonus rewards each individual middle school teacher for his or her lifetime contribution towards meeting the school’s performance goals.
+In contrast to traditional teacher salary scales that reward experience for experience’s sake, this compensation rewards only positive experience—experience that was successful in contributing to the middle school’s performance goals.
 The LC bonus is calculated as follows:

 (Current Year School-Performance Score) / 5 x $1,000 x (Lifetime Contribution Points)